tariqhamid/oose/README.md

 ## Changelog

-### 1.4.0
+### 2.0.0

 * Implement heartbeat system with downvoting to avoid outages
-* Add purchase storage on master similar to inventory storage to fix prism sync issues
 * Move install scripts to the `install` folder
-* Move nginx configuration templates to `install` folder
+* Move NGINX configuration templates to `install` folder
-* Implement nodejs backed installation script with a bash bootstrap script
+* Implement Node.JS backed installation script with a bash bootstrap script
 * Upgraded all dependencies and Node.js 4.2.x / 5.x compatible.
+* Drop master, as being replaced by CouchDB
+* Drop redis, as being replaced by CouchDB
+* Drop MySQL, as being replaced by CouchDB
+* Implement CouchDB for cluster consistency
+* Scan content existence directly into CouchDB
+* Drop OOSE backed content existence system

 ### 1.3.0